 SysTrack Workspace Analytics: Provides inbuilt functionality to call SysTrack’s powerful Resolve tool and take a snapshot of user and system activity when an incident is logged.
 This provides full visibility into the source of end user experience impacting issues, providing immediate ability to understand and resolve user concerns.

 SysTrack Asset Optimization: Gathers and adds meaningful endpoint data into ServiceNow records.
 With this connector, system identification and configuration data is automatically imported into the ServiceNow CMDB, eliminating the need to manually create records that identify each system.
 ServiceNow users can then use this robust set of data from each endpoint to improve time-to-resolution and end-user experience.

-So the next time the business-critical resources in your environment underperform or fail, make sure you have a self-healing help desk that doesn't take sick leave!
+So the next time the business-critical resources in your environment underperform or fail, make sure you have a self-healing support desk that doesn’t take sick leave!